cflavallee/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analysis of Theatre/Plays on Kickstarter
+Analysis of Theatre/Plays from Kickstarter